Hoodwinked!: Plot

-The investigation turns to Granny, who is secretly an extreme sports enthusiast.
-Earlier that day, she had competed in a ski race, with Boingo spectating.
-Granny had been attacked by the opposing team before winning the race.
-She learned that The Goody Bandit hired the team to eliminate her.
-While parachuting back home, she got tangled in the parachute strings, which snagged on her ceiling fan and threw her into the closet.
+Granny reveals she is secretly an extreme sports enthusiast.
+Earlier that day, she competed in a ski race, with Boingo spectating, until she was attacked by the opposing team.
+Discovering they were hired by the Goody Bandit to eliminate her and Red, Granny parachuted home, but was entangled in her parachute cords and thrown into her closet by her ceiling fan before Wolf arrived.

 Feeling betrayed by Granny's secrecy, Red wanders off alone.
-Flippers deduces that Boingo, having been present in all four stories, is the Goody Bandit.
+Flippers deduces that Boingo, who was present in all four stories, is the Goody Bandit.
 Red notices Boingo sneaking in and stealing the recipe book.
-She follows him to his cable car station hideout where she confronts him but is overpowered and captured.
-The police pursue Boingo in the wrong direction.
-Granny, Wolf, and Kirk locate Boingo as he is explaining his evil scheme to Red: he plans to add addictive "Boingonium" to the recipes then bulldoze the forest for a Boingo-themed corporate empire.
+She follows him to his cable car station hideout and confronts him, but is overpowered and captured.
+With the police pursuing Boingo in the wrong direction, Wolf sends Twitchy to get them back while he, Granny, and Kirk locate Boingo as he explains to Red his plan to add addictive "Boingonium" to the recipes, then bulldoze the forest to build a corporate empire.

-Wolf and Kirk distract Boingo as Granny sneaks into Boingo's lair, but they are all found out.
-Boingo sends a bound and gagged Red down the mountain in a cable car loaded with explosives.
-Granny goes after Red with Boingo and his henchmen in pursuit.
-Red frees herself and escapes with Granny, while the police, who have been redirected by a caffeine-crazed Twitchy, wait at the bottom of the mountain to arrest Boingo and his henchmen.
-Kirk finds success in a yodeling troupe, while Red, Granny, Wolf, and Twitchy are enlisted by Flippers to join the "Happily Ever After" crime-solving agency.
+Wolf and Kirk distract Boingo as Granny sneaks into his lair, but they are all found out.
+Boingo sends Red down the mountain in a cable car loaded with explosives, but Granny rescues her before the police arrest Boingo and his henchmen.
+Afterward, Kirk finds success in a yodeling troupe while Red, Granny, Wolf, and Twitchy are enlisted by Flippers to join the "Happily Ever After" crime-solving agency.